dqops/dqo/docs/reference/yaml/partitioned/table-daily-partitioned-checks.md

 ___

-## TableSqlDailyPartitionedChecksSpec
+## TableComparisonDailyPartitionedChecksSpecMap
-Container of built-in preconfigured data quality checks on a table level that are using custom SQL expressions (conditions).
+Container of comparison checks for each defined data comparison.
+The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
+ Contains the daily partitioned comparison checks for each configured reference table.